sporksmith/walking-onions-wip/other-proposals/xxx-dirport-linkspec.md

 ## Motivation

 Authorities still expose directory ports, and encourage relays to use them preferentially for uploading and downloading.
-With the walking onions, we want authorities to be able to specify a list of link specifiers that can be used to contact them for uploads and downloads -- but at present, there is no way to do that for directory ports.
+With Walking Onions, we try to make every kind of "address" a link specifier -- but there is currently no such way to specify directory ports.
+We want authorities to be able to specify a list of link specifiers that can be used to contact them for uploads and downloads.

 ## Proposal